-Ram Leela 2011 enlightened and entertained an audience of 1500 for more than three hours, on Nov.
-13 at the Cullen Performance Hall, University of Houston.

-After three months of preparation, hundreds of local artists and enthusiasts put their efforts to bring the Ram Leela to life.
-This year's presentation included colorful costumes, mystical music, and dazzling lights on an artistic stage.
+Houston: Ram Leela 2011 educated, enlightened, and entertained in excess of 1,500 audience for more than three hours, on November 13, 2001, at the Cullen Performance Hall, University of Houston, Texas.
+After three months of preparation, hundreds of local artists and enthusiasts put their blissful and elegant efforts to bring the Ram Leela 2011 to life.
+This year's Ram Leela included colorful costumes, mystical music, and dazzling lights on an artistic stage.